Weakly Supervised Disentangled Generative Causal Representation Learning: Proofs

-\subsection{Proof of Proposition \ref{prop}}
+\subsection{Proof of Proposition~\ref{prop}}

-\begin{proof} On one hand, since $E^*$ is disentangled wrt $\xi$.
-By Definition \ref{def} $\forall i=1,\dots,m$ there exists $g_i$ such that $E_i(x)=g_i(\xi_i)$.
-By the assumption that the elements of $\xi$ are connected by a causal graph whose adjacency matrix is not a diagonal matrix.
-Then exist $i\neq j$ such that $\xi_i$ and $x_j$ are not independent, indicating that the probability density of $\xi$ cannot be factorized.
+\begin{proof} On one hand, by the assumption that the elements of $\xi$ are connected by a causal graph whose adjacency matrix is not a zero matrix, there exist $i\neq j$ such that $[\xi]_i$ and $[\xi]_j$ are not independent, indicating that the probability density of $\xi$ cannot be factorized.
+Since $E^*$ is disentangled with respect to $\xi$, by Definition~\ref{def}, $\forall i=1,\dots,m$ there exists $g_i$ such that $[E^*(x)]_i=g_i([\xi]_i)$.
+This implies that the probability density of $E^*(x)$ is not factorized.

-On the other hand, notice that the distribution family of the latent prior is $\{p_z:p_z\text{ is factorized}\}$.
-Hence the intersection of the marginal distribution families of $z$ and $E(x)$ is an empty set.
-Then the joint distribution families of $(x,E(x))$ and $(G(z),z)$ also have an empty intersection.
+On the other hand, notice that the distribution family of the latent prior is contained in $\{p_z:p_z\text{ is factorized}\}$.
+Hence the intersection of the marginal distribution families of $z$ and $E^*(x)$ is an empty set.
+Then the joint distribution families of $(x,E^*(x))$ and $(G(z),z)$ also have an empty intersection.

-We know that $L_{\rm{gen}}(E,G)=0$ implies $p_E(x,z)=p_G(x,z)$ which contradicts the above.
+We know that $L_{\rm{gen}}(E^*,G)=0$ implies $q_{E^*}(x,z)=p_G(x,z)$ which contradicts the above.
 Therefore, we have $a=\min_{G}L_{\rm{gen}}(E^*,G)>0$.